Wakfu (TV series): Kickstarter campaigns

 On January 20, 2014, Ankama launched a Kickstarter campaign to produce an English-language dub of the series for release on region-free Blu-ray Disc in English speaking territories.
 The campaign had a target of $80,000 Canadian Dollars to dub the first season, with stretch goals to produce dubs of the second season and various original video animation episodes.
 The campaign's goal to dub Season 1 was met on January 21, 2014, and the campaign's goal to dub Season 2 was met on January 30, 2014.

-On June 8, 2020, Ankama launched yet another Kickstarter campaign for the production of the fourth and final season of the series, with an initial target of €100,000; the target was reached within an hour after the campaign was started.
+On June 8, 2020, Ankama launched another Kickstarter campaign for the production of the fourth season of the series, with an initial target of €100,000; the target was reached within an hour after the campaign started.
+In the end, more than 1.5 million euros were collected from nearly 18,000 donors, setting a European record.

+On February 12, 2025, Ankama launched another Kickstarter campaign for the production of the fifth and final season of the series.
+Once again, the original target of €500,000 was reached within a few hours.
+However, it was plainly known that this would not be enough, as €500,000 is the cost of a single episode, and Ankama would need €13 million for a full season, expecting that half of this would come from the donors.